 A small girl with pigtails suddenly looked up.
 “I don’t like it if someone laughs at my comments or argues during group either.”

 “Okay, these are some great points,” remarked their teacher.
-“Let’s review what we have so far.”
+“Let’s review what we have so far.
+Everyone needs to be safe, respected, able to attend and concentrate.”

-Ms. Sneed was ready to change direction.
-“It appears to me that these are all things that others do to keep you from learning.
+“It appears to me,” Ms. Sneed continued, “that these are all things that others do to keep you from learning.
 What about you?
 What are some things you do that keep you from learning.”

 The kids looked a little sheepish.
 Finally, a boy in a flannel shirt had the courage to speak up.
 “Sometimes I talk to my neighbor.”